The CEMMethod

 Strategic misalignment

 Leadership teams set customer-centric strategies but struggle to translate them into operational decisions.
-Functional silos optimize for local metrics while customer outcomes deteriorate.
+Functional silos optimise for local metrics while customer outcomes deteriorate.

 The CEMMethod provides structured frameworks that connect strategy to execution, ensuring decisions at all levels consider customer impact systematically.